arclabs561/runctl/docs/ADDITIONAL_PROVIDERS.md

 # Additional Provider Recommendations

-Based on research and analysis, here are the most valuable additional providers to add to `trainctl`:
+Based on research and analysis, here are the most valuable additional providers to add to `runctl`:

 ## High Priority Additions